VRMADA/ultimatexr.io/content/docs/avatars/creating-a-custom-avatar.md

 ---

 # Creating a Custom Avatar
+(Example for the Submitting a Simple Edit article)
 You may also want to set up a custom avatar using your own rig and graphics.
 We have put special effort into providing a simple yet powerful way to set up your own avatar.

 It all starts by creating an empty GameObject placed at floor level.
 Add an UxrAvatar component to it.